yjyao/practical-python/Notes/InstructorNotes.md

 ## 5. Inside Objects

-This section takes students behind the scenes of the object system and how it’s built using dictionaries, how instances and classes are tied together, and how inheritance works.
+This section takes students behind the scenes of the object system and how it's built using dictionaries, how instances and classes are tied together, and how inheritance works.
 However, most important part of this section is probably the material about encapsulation (private attributes, properties, slots, etc.)